TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/Nav-Microcontroller-Signoff.md

 The Arduino serial monitor and serial plotter will aid in validating the voltages received from the sensors.
 The plotter will also aid in creating software filters.
 Each of the sensors will be tested with the plotter active so that votlage readings are known for a controlled reading.
 ### Arduino Libraries
+The sensor sets used for the robust robot will utilize manufacturer provided Arduino Libraries to ease the coding process.

+Line Following Library:

+Orientation Library:

+Position Library:

+Object Detection Library:

 ### Communication with Jetson Nano
+The Arduino will communicate with the Jetson Nano through the USB port.
+The USB port will provide serial data to the Jetson Nano using UART (Universal Asynchronous Receiver Transmitter) Communication Protocol.
+Another option is to use the Tx/Rx pins on the Arduino Mega to send the serial data, rather than the USB.
+This would allow code to be uploaded to the Arduino Mega while still being serially connected to the Jetson Nano.

+By using UART, the serial data must have a beginning marker, such as '<', and an ending marker, such as '>'.
+This is an effect of the communication method being asynchronous.
+The start and end markers will allow the Jetson Nano to differentiate the data packages.

+---

+### Coding Conventions

+To keep code looking uniform, the coding conventions brought forth by Dr. Bruce will be used.
+The coding convention documentation can be found here: http://jwbruce.info/teaching/ece4140/files/ccode.pdf.
+The convention covers variable, struct, and class naming, as well as commenting techniques.

 ---